-Stratiform precipitation on the other hand is usually light to moderate, and associated with stratiform "layer" type cloud found in the low and middle levels of the atmosphere.
+Stratiform precipitation on the other hand is usually light to moderate, and associated with stratiform 'layer' type cloud found in the low and middle levels of the atmosphere.
 Stratiform clouds tend to produce uniform, widespread rainfall—you'll often see this type of rain with cold fronts and northwest cloud bands, for example.

 Forecasting rainfall amounts

-To work out the amount of rainfall, computer models and forecasters use "precipitable water" which provides information about how much water vapour is available in the atmosphere for any approaching weather systems to draw in.
+To work out the amount of rainfall, computer models and forecasters use 'precipitable water', which provides information about how much water vapour is available in the atmosphere for any approaching weather systems to draw in.
 Precipitable water is measured using information from weather balloons and water vapour imagery from weather satellites.

-Our computer weather models forecast precipitation guidance at 3 or 6 hourly intervals, indicating the areas where rain might fall, and how much.
-We look at a number of different models and if they're all in consensus, this gives us more confidence in a rain event happening.
+Our weather models forecast precipitation guidance at 3 or 6 hourly intervals, indicating the areas where rain might fall, and how much.
+We look at a number of different models and if they're all in consensus, this gives us more confidence in rain happening.
 However, if they're showing different scenarios, this gives us less confidence.

 In very basic terms, high values of precipitable water occur when the atmosphere is warm and moist, and high precipitable water values can lead to heavy rainfall totals, such as those in northern Australia in summer.

-Image: satellite imagery showing water vapour in the atmosphere.
+Image: Satellite imagery showing water vapour in the atmosphere